AriFordsham/GHCWiki/status/oct09.md

-- Simon PJ totally re-engineered the way that INLINE pragmas are implemented, with the goal of making them more robust and predicatable [ http://www.haskell.org/pipermail/cvs-ghc/2009-October/050881.html !InlinePatch](http://www.haskell.org/pipermail/cvs-ghc/2009-October/050881.html !InlinePatch).
+- Simon PJ totally re-engineered the way that INLINE pragmas are implemented, with the goal of making them more robust and predictable [ http://www.haskell.org/pipermail/cvs-ghc/2009-October/050881.html !InlinePatch](http://www.haskell.org/pipermail/cvs-ghc/2009-October/050881.html !InlinePatch).
 There's a new CONLIKE pragma which affects rule matching.

 - Peter Jonsson did an internship in which he made a start on turning